raspberrypilearning/321-make-mentor-guide/en/step_6.md

 --- /task ---

-**Tip:** Professional software developers often reuse code, it's not cheating!
+**Tip:** Professional software developers often reuse code, so it's not cheating!
 It's much more important that creators understand what a unit of code does than that they remember how to reproduce it line by line.

 Creation steps also include regular **Test:** tasks.
-This encourages creators to get into the habit of testing code when ever they have made a change with a visible outcome and to view their project from a user's perspective.
-The **Test:** tasks are less specific than in Explore projects as each project will be different but we give kinds on the kinds of behaviour to test for.
+This encourages creators to get into the habit of testing code whenever they have made a change with a visible outcome and to view their project from a user's perspective.
+The **Test:** tasks are less specific than in Explore projects, as each project is different, but there are examples of the types of behaviour to test for.

 This example from our [Don't fall in](https://projects.raspberrypi.org/en/projects/dont-fall-in){:target="_blank"} Design project includes details of what to test and look out for: